Page cover

 TileMaps; supports autotiles

-not actively developed, but still simple + solid
+not actively developed, but still simple and solid

 screenshot of Tiled, a free open source standalone 2D tile-based level editor